 At VAUDE, environmental protection is an essential element in our corporate values and goals.
-We want to work holistically and systematically to minimize the environmental impact of our products and our business practices.
+Our goals are to work holistically and systematically to minimize the environmental impact of our products and our business practices.

-In doing so, environmental-protection issues need to be integrated into all company processes.
+This process entails environmental-protection issues being fully integrated into all company processes.
 We also need to invest in technical improvements.
-In addition, VAUDE employees on the CSR team work on environmental and social issues with fixed position percents in their departments.
+In addition, VAUDE employees on the CSR Team work on environmental and social issues with predetermined quotas position in their departments.
 See also CSR Team as a Driving Force for Sustainability.

 To become EMAS certified, we must disclose our environmental goals and report on the direct and indirect environmental impacts of our activities.
-This annually updated environmental statement is then verified by an accredited independent environmental auditor.
+An accredited independent environmental auditor then verifies this annually updated environmental statement.
 We have successfully passed this test every year since 2008 and are therefore EMAS certified and qualify for the EMAS logo.

 VAUDE has an equal obligation to both economic and environmental responsibility.
 As a mountain sports supplier, it is important to us to protect the “playing field” of our customers and our employees - the great outdoors.

 We are committed to the long-term, sustainable use of nature and to active environmental protection: